 The following list of vitamins for perimenopause have been praised throughout the years for their effectiveness in relieving symptoms and preparing a woman for her postmenopausal years:

-This antioxidant is one of the best vitamins for perimenopause because it not only fights free radical damage, but it is also scientifically proven to relieve hot flashes, a symptom that affects up to 75 percent of menopausal women.
+Vitamin E is one of the best vitamins for perimenopause because it not only fights free radical damage, but it is also scientifically proven to relieve hot flashes, a symptom that affects up to 75 percent of menopausal women.
 Moreover, it is acclaimed to improve symptoms of depression and anxiety.

 Natural sources of vitamin E include squash; broccoli; nuts, like almonds and hazelnuts; spinach; and avocado.